 - 1. Archetype A has n = 3 and r = 2.
 It can be seen to be consistent by the sample solutions given.
 Its solution set then has n r = 1 free variables, and therefore will be infinite. - 2.
 Archetype B has n=3 and r=3.
 It can be seen to be consistent by the single sample solution given.
 Its solution set can then be described with n-r=0 free variables, and therefore will have just the single solution. - 3.
 Archetype H has n=2 and r=3.
-In this case, r=n+1, so Theorem ISRN says the system is inconsistent.
+In this case, column 3 must be a pivot column, so by Theorem RCLS, the system is inconsistent.
 We should not try to apply Theorem FVCS to count free variables, since the theorem only applies to consistent systems.
-(What would happen if you did?) - 4.
-Archetype E has n=4 and r=3.
-However, by looking at the reduced row-echelon form of the augmented matrix, we find a leading 1 in row 3, column 5.
+(What would happen if you did try to incorrectly apply Theorem FVCS?)

+4. Archetype E has n = 4 and r = 3.
+However, by looking at the reduced row-echelon form of the augmented matrix, we find that column 5 is a pivot column.
 By Theorem RCLS we recognize the system as inconsistent.
-(Why doesn't this example contradict Theorem ISRN?)